dell/terraform-provider-redfish/about/CONTRIBUTING.md

 ### Commit message format

-Terraform provider for Dell RedFish uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
+Terraform provider for RedFish uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Pull requests